Minggu, 28 November 2010

 I have had the most amazing time this past week, at the Louisiana Living Arts Festival in New Orleans, otherwise known as LA Fete.

-mentioned in one that my favorite food was Cajun.
+LA Fete started in 2006, when I was offered a pot of gumbo.
+No, seriously.
+I'm a member of some international face and body art discussion groups, and I mentioned in one that my favorite food was Cajun.
 Susie Pierce, otherwise known as Susie the Crazy Cajun, told me that if I came down to her hometown of Baton Rouge, she'd make me a pot of gumbo.
 My response was, "You name the weekend, I'm there," and all of a sudden there were about 30 other artists chiming in with "me too!"
 We found ourselves picking St. Patrick's Day weekend of 2007, and LA Fete was born.

 Once a party was planned with so many artists, it was only natural that we intend to practice our art, and that morphed into scheduled classes and workshops.